Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 JDBC support in XAP is centered around the Space-Based Architecture - its main motivation is to enable more sophisticated querying of the space, beyond the template matching provided by the [The GigaSpace Interface](./the-gigaspace-interface.html).

-GigaSpaces is not a full-fledged relational database and it does not support the full SQL92 standard (see [JDBC Supported Features](#supported-features)).
+XAP is not a full-fledged relational database and it does not support the full SQL92 standard (see [JDBC Supported Features](#supported-features)).
 However, the existing SQL support is extremely useful for applications that need to execute queries on a space for real-time queries.

-{{% tip %}}
+{{% note %}}
 You can use the [SQL Command Line]({{%currentadmurl%}}/space-gigaspaces-cli.html) to query and fetch data from the IMDG.
-The SQL Command Line using the GigaSpaces JDBC Driver when accessing the IMDG.
+The SQL Command Line using the XAP JDBC Driver when accessing the IMDG.
-{{% /tip %}}
+{{% /note %}}

 ## Using Existing SQL Code and Porting to External Systems